ykcoatepe/portfolio_exporter/README.md

 - The server is a minimal FastAPI + WebSocket app; broadcasts are pushed from the in-process scheduler each iteration.
 - Prometheus scrape target: `http://localhost:51127/metrics` (see ingest tick histogram, data age gauge, event counters, and SSE stream gauges).

+> **SSE Troubleshooting:** If events appear in bursts, check proxy buffering or ensure `X-Accel-Buffering: no` is not ignored by `proxy_ignore_headers`.

+#### WAL FAQ

+SQLite runs the dashboard database in write-ahead logging mode, so a `*.db-wal` file sits next to the main file while writes stream in.
+That log lets readers keep working without blocking writers.
+Checkpoints will roll the changes back into the main file periodically, so seeing the `-wal` file grow and then shrink over time is expected.

 #### Ops (optional)

 - For systemd/launchd integrations, call `python scripts/psd_start.py` to run the internal starter.
 This is not a public CLI command.